 It's official: May 18th 2019 will be federal election day.
 Join our movement for gender equity, support more progressive Labor women into parliament.
 Volunteer on a local campaign to make it happen.

 The Coalition government scrapped the annual Women's Budget Statement so this morning the Australian Labor Party delivered their own casting a crucial gendered lens on the budget to analyse its impact on women.
 Tanya Plibersek, with the support of Linda Burney and Sharon Claydon, delivered the report.
+You can watch video of the presentation over here on Bill Shorten's Facebook page.
 You can read the full statement here.
-You can watch video of the presentation over here on Bill Shorten's Facebook page.

 On this day 59 years ago police killed 69 people at a peaceful anti-apartheid demonstration in Sharpesville, South Africa.
 Six years later in 1966 the UN declared March 21st as the International Day For The Elimination Of Racial Discrimination.
 In 1998 the Howard Government renamed this day to Harmony Day to depoliticise it and disconnect it from its history.
 At EMILY's List Australia we are proud to be political and proud to be supporting Women of Colour and First Nations women as endorsed candidates in the upcoming NSW state election and federal election.
 Read about and donate directly to the campaigns of Sabrin Farooqui, Charishma Kaliyanda, Jana Stewart, Stella Yee, Shireen Morris, Jennifer Yang, Anne Aly and Linda Burney.
 For more information on how to become an EMILY's List Australia endorsed candidate contact us.